 Her awards include The Educator’s 2022 Most Influential Educator list, 2021 AERA Educational Change SIG Emerging Scholar Award, 2021 Michael Fullan Emerging Scholar Award, 2021 ACEL WA Certificate of Excellence in Educational Leadership, and 2018 ACEL WA Research in Educational Leadership and Management Award.

-My research interests include identity, professional learning, coaching, teacher growth, organisational change, leadership, and the power of metaphor.
-I completed my PhD in April 2016.
-My thesis, Down the rabbit hole: Professional identities, professional learning, and change in one Australian school, can be downloaded here.
-It used narrative inquiry to explore the interactions between teachers’ and school leaders’ professional identities, what they consider to be transformational learning, and school culture and reform.
-My thesis used Lewis Carroll’s Alice’s Adventures in Wonderland as a structural and symbolic frame.
-Other publications are listed here.
+Deb’s PhD, completed in April 2016, used narrative inquiry to explore the interactions between teachers’ and school leaders’ professional identities, what they consider to be transformational learning, and school culture and reform.
+Other publications and presentations are listed here.

 2021, Certificate of Excellence in Educational Leadership, Australian Council of Educational Leaders WA.

 2021, The Michael Fullan Emerging Scholar in Professional Capital and Community Award, Journal of Professional Capital and Community.

 2021, Educational Change Emerging Scholar Award, American Educational Research Association.

 2018, Research in Educational Leadership and Management, Australian Council of Educational Leaders WA.

 2017, Emerald Publishing Award for Excellence: Emerald Literati Highly-Commended Paper Award for ‘Coaching for professional growth in one Australian school: “oil in water”‘, published in the International Journal of Mentoring and Coaching in Education.